-Real-time or synchronous communication means that two or more people are engaged in sending and receiving messages at the same time.
+Real-time or <t-green>synchronous communication<t-green> means that two or more people are engaged in sending and receiving messages at the same time.
 This most often happens in the form of in-person conversations, meetings, chats, phone calls, and other rapid exchange methods.

-By contrast, asynchronous communication means that two or more people exchange information using a medium that allows for a delay in response.
+By contrast, <t-green>asynchronous communication<t-green> means that two or more people exchange information using a medium that allows for a delay in response.
 For example, email, social media and forum posts, recordings like voicemails, and Slack channels don’t require an immediate response for communication to happen.